Biosecurity Queensland has confirmed that Panama disease tropical race 4 is present in north Queensland.

-From 1 July 2016 the Biosecurity Act 2014 will come into effect.
-Under the new legislation, restrictions will continue to apply to the infested property and properties suspected of having Panama disease tropical race 4.
+The Biosecurity Act 2014 came into effect from 1 July 2016.
+Under the new legislation, restrictions continue to apply to infested properties and properties suspected of having Panama disease tropical race 4.

 On 10 February 2016, the Queensland Government released an independent report undertaken by Deloitte Touche Tohmatsu (PDF, 2.6MB) into testing procedures for Panama disease tropical race 4 after test results from a Mareeba banana farm in 2015 were found to be a ‘false positive’.
 The Deloitte review assessed the adequacy of testing processes from end to end including sampling and diagnostic assessment processes, associated reporting and response activities.